 Backing the project, Green says: “There’s been a real desire to see this in the care sector.
 We need to have something that unifies us.
 Robin has been amazing.
 It took him about a fortnight to deliver this from having the idea.
 That can-do attitude has been the thing that’s driven this and also the enthusiasm of the sector to have this and say we support it.
 I have been talking to organisations such as the National Care Forum and they are all very supportive of this.

 “Robin wanted this badge to be the same quality as the NHS badge.
 The policy agenda says we have joined up [with the health sector], but I have seen little evidence of it.
 This is a way of showing that people should take pride in being care workers, as well as being health workers.”

-everyLIFE will manage the project and fund an initial stock of 10,000 badges while Care England, a representative body for independent care services in England, will encourage members of Parliament associated with care, local authorities and directors at the Care Quality Commission to wear and promote the CARE badge.
+everyLIFE is managing the project and funding an initial stock of 10,000 badges while Care England, a representative body for independent care services in England, is hoping to encourage members of Parliament associated with care, local authorities and directors at the Care Quality Commission to wear and promote the CARE badge.

 “I think we will also get some good responses from local authorities because they are very committed to care.
 I am sure they will see this is a good way of championing social care.
 And we will be having some really clear discussions with CQC.
 It’s brilliantly timed because we have the new Chief Inspector [Kate Terroni] coming in.
 I am sure that she will endorse this.”

 Batchelor adds: “This is about the care sector and the fact that it impacts so many people.
 You have 13% of the population providing care, and they are providing it to at least one person every day.
 This is a significant part of the UK’s population and we want to recognise that and everyone to understand that it matters and give it a little bit of raised esteem and a bit more pride.
 If you wear a CARE badge it says you are proud to be part of the sector and with that pride comes quality care.”